michelecafagna26/HL-dataset/README.md

 ### Clone this repo

-You can download the annotations by cloning this repo
+Download the annotations by cloning this repo

 ```bash
 git clone git@github.com:michelecafagna26/hl.git